Grayhawk Scottsdale Real Estate Market Report — June 2026

 Grayhawk Scottsdale Real Estate is structurally different from the deep-luxury North Scottsdale communities to the north.
 The wide price band, no-equity golf access, walkable amenities, and the in-community public elementary school make it the most accessible North Scottsdale luxury master plan for buyers under $2 million.
 Eight reasons it matters:

-• Built-out master plan… over 3,700 homes on 1,615 acres with 30 miles of trails, 13-acre community park, mature landscaping, and zero open-tract risk.
+- Built-out master plan… over 3,700 homes on 1,615 acres with 30 miles of trails, 13-acre community park, mature landscaping, and zero open-tract risk.
 The community is finished, not under construction.

-• Daily-fee championship golf… Talon and Raptor courses at Grayhawk Golf Club are accessible without $50,000+ initiation fees common at the private clubs to the north.
+- Daily-fee championship golf… Talon and Raptor courses at Grayhawk Golf Club are accessible without $50,000+ initiation fees common at the private clubs to the north.
 Pay when you play.

-• A-rated PVUSD schools… Grayhawk Elementary (A, 85.28 ADE points), Mountain Trail Middle (A, 82.68), and Pinnacle High (A, 97.27 … highest in PVUSD) all carry official ADE FY25 A grades.
+- A-rated PVUSD schools… Grayhawk Elementary (A, 85.28 ADE points), Mountain Trail Middle (A, 82.68), and Pinnacle High (A, 97.27 … highest in PVUSD) all carry official ADE FY25 A grades.

-• Entry price point… condos start near $285,000, townhomes from $525,000, single-family resale from $750,000.
+- Entry price point… Grayhawk Scottsdale condos start near $290,000, townhomes from $525,000, single-family resale from $755,000.
 The lowest-priced way into a top-tier North Scottsdale master plan.

-• Walkable retail and dining… Hayden Peak Crossing, Grayhawk Plaza, Kierland Commons (5 minutes south), and DC Ranch Market Street (5 minutes east) all within easy reach.
+- Walkable retail and dining… Hayden Peak Crossing, Grayhawk Plaza, Kierland Commons (5 minutes south), and DC Ranch Market Street (5 minutes east) all within easy reach.

-• Healthcare proximity… HonorHealth Thompson Peak Medical Center borders the community, Mayo Clinic Scottsdale less than 2 miles east.
+- Healthcare proximity… HonorHealth Thompson Peak Medical Center borders the community, Mayo Clinic Scottsdale less than 2 miles east.
 Healthcare executive and physician demand is structural.

-• Programmed social life… full-time Lifestyle Director runs a year-round event calendar.
+- Programmed social life… full-time Lifestyle Director runs a year-round event calendar.
 Most Scottsdale master plans don’t staff this role.

-• Resale stability… built-out master plans with consistent appreciation curves are easier for lenders to underwrite and buyers to trust.
+- Resale stability… built-out master plans with consistent appreciation curves are easier for lenders to underwrite and buyers to trust.
 Grayhawk Scottsdale Real Estate has 30 years of resale history.

 This is a strategic long-term hold market with structural demand drivers (golf, schools, healthcare adjacency, walkable amenities, climate).
 That depth is why Grayhawk Scottsdale Real Estate median prices have appreciated through the broader Scottsdale luxury cycles without the volatility seen at the top of the trophy-estate market.

-May 2026… Grayhawk Buyer & Seller Takeaways
+June 2026… Grayhawk Buyer & Seller Takeaways

-• Buyers: Decide between Park and Retreat first.
-Park gets you single-family resale at $750K to $1.5M with open access and family-oriented streets; Retreat gets you guard-gated golf-frontage homes from $1.0M to $3.2M with more privacy and higher monthly assessments.
+- Buyers: Decide between Park and Retreat first.
+Park gets you single-family resale at $755K to $1.5M with open access and family-oriented streets; Retreat gets you guard-gated golf-frontage homes from $1.05M to $3.3M with more privacy and higher monthly assessments.

-• Golf buyers: Confirm the daily-fee structure works for you.
+- Golf buyers: Confirm the daily-fee structure works for you.
 There is no equity buy-in at Grayhawk Golf Club, but tee times in season require advance booking.
 If you want full private-club service, Troon North or Desert Mountain may fit better.

-• Sellers: Don’t list above the latest comparable golf-frontage sale and expect to drop.
+- Sellers: Don’t list above the latest comparable golf-frontage sale and expect to drop.
 Grayhawk Scottsdale Real Estate buyers are sophisticated comparison shoppers and properties past 75 days on market routinely lose 4 to 7 percent of original list.

-• Townhome / condo buyers: Check sub-HOA financial reserves before writing.
+- Townhome / condo buyers: Check sub-HOA financial reserves before writing.
 Gated townhome enclaves have higher monthly assessments but typically stronger reserve studies than older condo buildings in The Park.

-• Schools: Pinnacle High School at 97.27 ADE FY25 points is the academic anchor of PVUSD.
+- Schools: Pinnacle High School at 97.27 ADE FY25 points is the academic anchor of PVUSD.
 If schools drive your purchase, verify exact attendance zone for any address before offering.

-• Investors: The Edge, Village, and Venu condo enclaves run strong short-term and seasonal rental demand thanks to Mayo Clinic and HonorHealth contract workforces and snowbird occupancy.
+- Investors: The Edge, Village, and Venu condo enclaves run strong short-term and seasonal rental demand thanks to Mayo Clinic and HonorHealth contract workforces and snowbird occupancy.

 Grayhawk Scottsdale Real Estate FAQ

-The Grayhawk Scottsdale Real Estate May 2026 median is approximately $880,000 across all home types, up about 8 percent year over year.
-Single-family detached medians run near $850,000, townhome and villa medians near $665,000, and condo medians near $480,000 based on April 2026 closings.
+The Grayhawk Scottsdale Real Estate median sale price in June 2026 is approximately $895,000 based on May 2026 closings, up 8.4 percent year over year and up 1.7 percent month over month.
+Single-family detached medians sit near $865,000, townhome and villa medians near $675,000, and condo medians near $485,000.

 Get Personalized Grayhawk Scottsdale Real Estate Data